Calculate KV cache capacity, trace paged block allocation, and separate memory packing from prefix reuse and scheduling tradeoffs.

 Modern serving stacks often use both or close variants together.[9]
 PagedAttention makes the cache fit and stay shareable.
 FlashAttention-style kernels make attention itself faster once those tensors are in place.

-PagedAttention optimizes how memory is managed by changing the allocation strategy.
-However, it doesn't change the actual mathematical size of the tensors.
+PagedAttention optimizes how memory is managed by changing allocation.
+It doesn't change the mathematical size of the tensors.
 Model architecture changes optimize how much memory is needed in the first place.

 Grouped-Query Attention (GQA) is a structural technique that can sharply shrink baseline cache size.
 Instead of maintaining a separate Key and Value head for every single Query head (as in traditional Multi-Head Attention), GQA groups multiple Query heads together to share a Key and Value head.
 Ainslie et al. found intermediate group counts recovered much of MHA quality while retaining MQA-like inference benefits after uptraining; other models still require their own quality evaluation.[3]

 By sharing KV heads, the memory footprint required for each token drops proportionally to the group size.
-For instance, in a 70-billion parameter model, moving from 64 distinct KV heads down to 8 (a group size of 8) reduces the per-token KV cache memory by exactly 8 times.
+For the 80-layer example above, moving from 64 distinct KV heads down to 8 (a group size of 8) reduces the per-token KV cache memory by exactly 8 times.

 | Attention Type | Example KV Heads | KV Cache/token | Evaluation posture |